Cpstrommen/network-pi/README.md

 Thank you to Jeff Geerling for inspiration and a framework for this project in his [internet-pi project](https://github.com/geerlingguy/internet-pi)
 ## Installation
 ### Requirements
+* Raspberry Pi running RaspberryPiOS or your distro of choice
+    * Pi 4 4gb or better recommended if you intend to implement the full feature set
 * Docker    `sudo apt-get install docker`
     * Add user to the docker group with `sudo usermod -aG docker <username>`
 * Docker Compose    `sudo apt-get install docker-compose`